alwaysbegrowing/arbor-frontend/README.md

 The project is a fork of the uniswap front-end from the following [commit](https://github.com/Uniswap/uniswap-interface/commit/dc391d1bea58c129f34c3777a80e2d7eebd7b349).

-Copyright © 2021, Porter limited.
+Copyright © 2021, Always Be Growing

 Released under GNU General Public License v3.0